JohnyForElectric/ID.4/OTAs and changes.md

 Official version info "This software update provides minor bug fixes and enhances multiple systems.
 Enhancements include increased accuracy in the Travel Assist function, optimizations to the over-the-air software installation process, improvements to climate control and enhancements to the defogging function.
 This update is a prerequisite for future features.”

 Our take - based on the modules updated - enhancements in travel assist and climate plausible, but no changes observed while driving.
 OTA software update process enhancements - unlikely due to no changes in modules such as Telematics, or any ICAS modules.
-The module that failed the module and bricked our car was 3C and/or A5.
+The module that failed the update and bricked our car was 3C and/or A5.
 More [here](https://www.vwidtalk.com/posts/286642/).
-There also were additiona changes to all door modules, likely related to door handle recall that were not advertised in the official description.
+There also were additional changes to all door modules, likely related to door handle recall that was not advertised in the official description.

 ##### Software versions